Skip to main content

 • A Claap account with access to at least one workspace

-• A third-party application that supports the MCP protocol (such as Claude.ai or an n8n workflow)
+• A third-party application that supports the MCP protocol (such as Claude.ai, Claude Desktop, the Claude app's Cowork mode, or an n8n workflow)

 • Appropriate permissions in your Claap workspace to access recordings, contacts, and company data